Application deadline: March 31, 2026, at 11:59 p.m. (PDT)

 Please note that journals that require the payment of Article Processing Charges (APC) from authors are not eligible for funding through the POA.

-Fees
+Fees and conditions

 - The Érudit team will provide a quote based on the type of digital processing chosen by the journal.